Suggested Audio Candy

 So where could we possibly go from here then?
 Where else than potentially the most controversial film ever committed to celluloid?
 If ever a movie was preceded by its reputation, then Srdjan Spasojevic’s A Serbian Film would surely fit that particular bill.
 However, in the name of pubic decency and never again wishing to reenact its darker moments, I shall refrain from speaking of the elephant in the room and focus instead on one of its less psychologically scarring moments.
 Make no mistake, it still ain’t pretty and your brains may well still require a good scrubbing come the end of the following stanza.
 Don’t shoot the messenger, I promised torture and that is precisely what I shall provide.
 Buckle up as this next ride may be too bumpy for all but the most jaded Grueheads.
 You have been warned.

 Our unwitting main protagonist, retired porn star Milos, is fed a cocktail of drugs that leave him sexually aroused, aggressive and suggestible.
 Then, wearing nothing more than an earpiece through which the tyrannical Vukmir barks his orders, he is unleashed on a naked woman handcuffed to a bed and commences to beat hapless quarry into submission, while having his way with her.
 With climax starting to loom, Milos is handed a machete and instructed to punish her further.
 Vukmir informs him that she is responsible for cheating on her husband, a Serbian war hero and, overwhelmed with furious anger, he brings the blade down on the back of her neck and carves off her top box.
 With rigor mortis now setting in, he continues to have sex with her twitching cadaver.
 I know right?
-That’s me practising inhuman restraint.
+That’s me practicing inhuman restraint.
 If this leaves you sickened, then I would strongly advise giving A Serbian Film a particularly wide berth.
 However, say what you will about Spasojevic’s film, but it remains a masterpiece in execution.

 After that delightful experience, I feel it necessary to deliver us to far more serene waters.
 Thus, our next example of torture comes from none other than Bob Clark’s hugely influential sex comedy Porky’s and involves a certain Paulie the Penis.
 When a group of excitable teenage boys sneak into the space adjacent to the girls’ locker room and make use of the “glory holes” to peep on their unsuspecting prey as they shower, it appears to be little more than harmless fun.
 Indeed it is until Tommy decides to take things one step beyond and slides his Johnson through the wall to tantalize the ladies further.
 However, when cold-hearted coach Miss Balbricker enters and cottons on to the boy’s extracurricular activities, poor Paulie is in for one helluva rough ride.